CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast multipaths ibgp

-Configures the number of equal-cost IBGP paths allowed.
+Configures the number of equal-cost iBGP paths allowed.
 You can specify a value between 1 and 128.

 ### Command Syntax